carlosfebres/club-nft-auction/README.md

 # RKL Clubs NFT Auction

-L2 contract for Club NFT Auction
+Mainnet contract for Club NFT Auction

+## TODOs

+- off-chain refund script
+- transformer for ethereum-indexer to track the bidders
+- placholder nft mint pass
+- test the contracts with FE on testnet
+- simple tests